Where can I find the parent manuals?

 • What if a parent doesn’t return the permission form?

-First, you should try reaching out to the parent/guardian again.
-In some cases, they will not have the resources (Wi-Fi, a printer, live too far from town, etc.) to return the form themselves, in this case, follow the guidelines that your school ...
+If you have not been able to get a parent/guardian form yet, first try reaching out to the parent/guardian again.
+In some cases, they will not have the resources (Wi-Fi, a printer, live too far from town, etc.) to return the form themselves, in this ...

 • My child had mental health issues in the past.
 Can they still be a member of the Hope Squad?

-We recommend that the parent and the Advisor of the student in question sit down and discuss if they think the program is right for the student.
-We have seen students use their experience to better relate to others and become great role models.
-Get ...
+If a student has had or has mental health issues, we recommend that the parent and the Advisor meet to discuss if they think the program is right for the student.
+We have seen students use their experience to better relate to others and become great ...